Nashville’s Tennessee Brew Works is continuing its launch into the Memphis market.

-Tennessee Brew Works’ five year-round, or “headliner” beers, will all be available in Memphis at various times.
-They are Southern Wit, Extra Easy, Cutaway IPA, Basil Ryeman and Country Roots, all low-gravity beers that will be available only on draft for now.
+Tennessee Brew Works, which recently celebrated its first anniversary, is expanding into Memphis through distribution partner A.S.
+Barboro.
+All five year-round, or “headliner” beers, will be available in Memphis at various times, including the Southern Wit, Extra Easy, Cutaway IPA, Basil Ryeman and Country Roots.

 Tennessee Brew Works held a tasting last week at Cash Saver’s Madison Growler & Bottle Shop, and I stopped by to meet co-founder Christian Spears and try out the brews.

 All the beers I tried were really solid, but my favorites were Country Roots — the best sweet potato stout I’ve ever tasted — and Basil Ryeman — a smooth farmhouse ale brewed with Thai basil.
 The Cutaway IPA is also excellent.